slok/agebox/README.md

 - Focused on Gitops, CI flows and simplicity.
 - Works with any file (doesn't understand formats like JSON, YAML...).
 - Single binary/executable.
+- No side effects like VCS commands (e.g: doesn't execute Git commands for you).

 ## Get agebox